eclipse-cdt-cloud/tsp-python-client/README.md

   --list-outputs UUID   Get details on the given trace --list-output OUTPUT_ID
-                        Get details on the given output of a trace --get-tree OUTPUT_ID  Get the timegraph tree of an output --get-xy-tree OUTPUT_ID
+                        Get details on the given output of a trace --get-tree OUTPUT_ID  Get the tree of an output of type DATA_TREE --get-timegraph-tree OUTPUT_ID
+                        Get the tree of an output of type TIME_GRAPH --get-xy-tree OUTPUT_ID
-                        Get the XY tree of an output --get-xy OUTPUT_ID    Get the XY data of an output --items [ITEMS ...]
+                        Get the tree of an output of type TREE_TIME_XY --get-xy OUTPUT_ID    Get the XY data of an output --items [ITEMS ...]
 The list of XY items requested --times [TIMES ...]
 The list of XY times requested